karatekid/karatekid.github.io/_drafts/making_embedded_systems_review.md

 ##### Architecture Block Diagram

 ![Architecture Block Diagram
-]({{site.baseurl}}/assets/img/making_embedded_systems/abd.png "Architecture
-Block Diagram")
+]({{site.baseurl}}/assets/img/making_embedded_systems/abd.png "Architecture Block Diagram")

 This is the type of diagram that I most often draw when designing a new system, and I find it immensely helpful.
-Elicia provides some good things to focus on when constructing it.
+Elecia provides some good things to focus on when constructing it.

 You should focus on separating protocol from the peripheral at this stage.
 You